 What is Amyotrophic Lateral Sclerosis?

 Imagine your body is like a robot.
-This robot works smoothly because of wires (nerves) that send messages from the brain to different parts.
-ALS is a condition where these wires start to wear out.
-When this happens, the robot (your body) finds it harder to do things like walking, talking, and even eating.
+This robot works smoothly because wires (nerves) send messages from the brain to different parts.
+Amyotrophic Lateral Sclerosis is a condition where these wires start to wear out.
+When this happens, the robot (your body) finds it more challenging to walk, talk, and even eat.

 Amyotrophic Lateral Sclerosis Symptoms

-Symptoms are signs that our body gives us to say something is not working right.
+Amyotrophic Lateral Sclerosis Symptoms are signs our body gives us to say something is not working right.
 In ALS, these signs can be different for each person, but here are some common ones:

 How it Feels: Imagine trying to lift a heavy book but finding it surprisingly difficult.
 This is how muscle weakness in ALS can feel.
 It often starts in the hands, feet, or legs.